-John Lincoln pointed to two case studies of two companies (Highrise Marketing and Crazy Egg) that lengthened their content and saw increased conversion rates as a result, (over 37% on Highrise Marketing’s homepage, and over 30% in Crazy Egg’s pages).
+John Lincoln pointed to two case studies of two companies (Highrise Marketing and Crazy Egg) that lengthened their content and saw increased conversion rates as a result, (over 37% on Highrise Marketing’s homepage, and over 30% on Crazy Egg’s pages).

-He made a couple good points about this.
+He made a couple of good points about this.
 First, salespeople have been writing long sales pitches for years, and wordier print pitches packed with useful facts often converted better, so why should it be different online?

 Second, he quoted Crazy Egg, saying “you cannot have a page that’s too long — only one that’s too boring.”

-Amanda Milligan over at the Content Marketing institute offers the following advice when deciding content length:
+Amanda Milligan over at the Content Marketing Institute offers the following advice when deciding content-length:

 - How complex is the topic?
 The more complex, the longer the content will need to be to give a comprehensive answer.

 - Do they need a fast answer or an in-depth answer?
 How much does your reader need to know about the topic?
 If the reader needs a fast answer, a short piece of content is generally better.
 If the reader needs a more in-depth answer, then long-form content is probably better.

 According to one study by Quartz, content under 500 words or over 800 words typically performs better than content in the 500-800 word range.
 In other words, it’s best to go very short or very long to satisfy your reader’s needs.

 One type of long-form content you can create is a pillar page.
 You’ve probably seen them around: ungated, in-depth pages about a particular topic that connects to many specific, related pages.

 Pillar pages may be one of the best long-form content types to invest in because they perform several functions at once.